Information Science and Technology

 Internet Computing and the Internet of Things

 Students may apply to be admitted only to a graduate certificate program.
 If admitted, the student will have non-degree graduate status but will earn graduate credit for the courses completed.
 If a student completes the four graduate certificate courses with a grade of B or better in each of the courses taken, the student may be admitted to the master of business administration or to the master of science in information science and technology if the student so chooses.
-A student must, however, follow the normal application process and meet the undergraduate coursework prerequisites.
+A student must, however, follow the normal application process and meet other program prerequisites.
 The graduate certificate credits will count toward the student's MBA or M.S. degree.

 Details about some of the graduate certificates are listed below; others are listed in the business administration section of the catalog.